OfficeDev/office-js-docs-pr/docs/develop/yeoman-generator-overview.md

 yo office
 ```

 A lot needs to load, so it may take 20 seconds before the tool starts.
 The tool asks you a series of questions.
 For some, you just type an answer to the prompt.
 For others, you're given a list of possible answers.
-Select one using the arrow keys and then press the Enter key.
+If given a list, select one using the arrow keys, then select the Enter key.

 The first question asks you to choose between six types of projects.
 The options are: